iamgini/scripts/README.md

 Started at    : Wed Aug 16 04:14:37 CEST 2017
 Completed at  : Wed Aug 16 04:14:37 CEST 2017
 ```
+Where "#" column shows the number of DNS entries (multi-dns).

 ## `docker-zombiehunter.sh`